bcgov/data-publication/pages/dsg_bcdc_roles_responsibilities.md

 There are international standards for metadata that DataBC follows.
 This provides interoperability with other data service utilities, meaning that descriptions of your data can be widely published and accessed (assuming your security profile allows this).

-Visit the DataBC site for more information about DataBC's [_metadata management tool_](https://www2.gov.bc.ca/gov/content/data/geographic-data-services).
+Visit [DataBC](https://data.gov.bc.ca) for more information about the [BC Data Catalogue](https://catalogue.data.gov.bc.ca/), DataBC's metadata management tool.

 #### Activities